 - Children must be over the age of 8 and under the age of 18

-- A parent/guardian must attend with the child
+- A caregiver must attend with the child

-FireFactor program for the caregivers of children that have been involved in a firesetting incident or that show a great interest or curiosity about fire.
-Typically held in conjunction to the FireFactor² program, this educational course provides important information from the fire department in regards to home fire safety, warning signs for risk taking behavior as well as an opportunity to ask questions.
+FireFactor+ is a program for the caregivers of youth that have been involved in a firesetting incident or that show a great interest or curiosity about fire.
+Typically held in conjunction to the FireFactor² educational class, this program provides important information from the fire department in regards to home fire safety, warning signs for risk-taking behavior as well as an opportunity to ask questions.

 The CSFD has worked to develop a robust Mental Health taskforce made up of area providers who specialize in working with children who have a propensity to set fires.
 We have made sure that we have providers that will service any client regardless of financial abilities.
 We are more than happy to provide you with referrals to one of these professionals.

 Contact us for more information on how to connect with our providers by calling firstname.lastname@example.org or 719-385-7376